Wolfe Island: Flora and fauna

 Snowy owls are frequently seen on the island during winter.
 It is also an important stopover location for migrating waterfowl including swans in spring and fall.
-Wolfe Island is also home to a growing population of wild turkeys, and well as deer and other fauna.
+Wolfe Island is also home to a growing population of wild turkeys, white-tailed deer, and other fauna.
 It is designated an Important Bird Area.

 The Big Sandy Bay Management Area on Wolfe Island is a 404-hectare property, classified as a provincially significant life sciences Area of Natural and Scientific Interest.
 Sand dunes and wetlands allow rare plant species to flourish here.
 Rare trees and birds deemed to be significant either regionally or provincially are also found here.
-The environmental area is protected and no motorized vehicles are allowed, though there is ample free parking provided at the entrance.
+The environmental area is protected and no motorized vehicles are allowed, though ample free parking is provided at the entrance.
 A well-marked and level walking trail leads to a large, secluded sand beach with shallows reaching out well into Lake Ontario.
 The beach is safe and family-friendly, but there are no services, so visitors are encouraged to bring their own refreshments and must carry out all garbage and recyclables to dispose of at home.

 Recreation and other facilities

-There is one golf course on Wolfe Island, a corn maze and three marked bicycle routes and country roads.
-The town of Marysville includes a bakery, restaurants and various other shops and services, as well as the largest church in the Thousand Islands (Sacred Heart of Mary Church).
-A new medical clinic opened in the spring of 2010.
-There is a volunteer fire and ambulance service on the island.
+On the south shore of the Island facing the United States and the international shipping channel, you will find the Wolfe Island Riverfront Golf Course.
+This 9 hole, par 35 course has well-manicured fairways and large 5000 sq ft greens.

+Wolfe Island attracts cyclists for its cycling routes that pass through farmland and rural landscapes.
+The County of Frontenac features a map on their website with a list of Wolfe Island Cycling Routes.
+The newest cycling route was introduced during the summer of 2024 and included in the Great Lakes Waterfront Trail as the Wolfe Island Route which spans 40 kilometers.